Hossein Shenani

-Hossein Mojalli Shananizadeh, known as Hossein Shenani (حسین شنانی; born 11 December 1993) is an Iranian football forward who plays for Nassaji Mazandaran in Azadegan League.
+Hossein Mojalli Shananizadeh, known as Hossein Shenani (حسین شنانی; born 11 December 1993) is an Iranian football forward who plays for Kheybar Khorramabad in Persian Gulf Pro League.

 Club career

 Shenani started his career with Foolad from youth levels.
 He moved to Foolad Novin in 2014.
 In summer of 2015, he joined Malavan.
 He made his professional debut against Foolad on October 31, 2015 as a substitute for Mohammad Razipour.